WHK-Huake/LCDBNet/README.md

 ## Test
 test LOL dataset.
-Change the testdataset path and then run
+Change the testdataset path of `test.py` and then run

 ```
 python test.py